GullibleGeorge/globaldorms_orchestrator_client/README.md

 A Spring Boot application for managing student accommodation, paired with a Python client for programmatic and interactive access.
 The system provides room searching, application management, distance calculations, and weather forecasts.

+This project was coursework assigned to me during my BSc Computer Science degree.
+Final Year, Service-Centric and Cloud Computing module.

 ## Table of Contents

 - [Features](#features)